Showing posts with label cracker barrel. Show all posts

 Granddaughters posing at the fountain

-Standing outside of the NASA store was a spacesuit from NASA.
+Standing outside the NASA store was a spacesuit.
 Each one of us put our faces inside the mask of the space and made pictures.

-We went inside the NASA store and looked around at the displays and we talked to the people in the NASA Store.
+We went inside the NASA store, looked around at the displays, and talked to the people there.

 NASA Suit

-The man inside the store said in August there will be a day where you can visit NASA.
+The man inside the store said that in August, there will be a day when you can visit NASA.

 There were many hands-on displays that the girls enjoyed.